Arcthesia/ArcCreate/README.md

 # Getting started

 This project was made with Unity 2019.4.34f1.
 You can download the exact version from the [official Download Archive here](https://unity.com/releases/editor/archive).

-Additionally, no textures are included within the repository as of currently to avoid copyright infringement, so you'll need to use your own assets.
-This will change once we start designing our own assets.

 # Project status

 ### Gameplay